This Day in History – October 20

 1991: An earthquake strikes the Himalayan foothills in India, killing at least 341 people and destroying tens of thousands of homes.

 1993: NATO defence ministers agree to offer former Warsaw Pact states and neutral European countries “partnerships for peace” as a first step toward qualifying for full membership in the alliance.

 2003: Italian officials find the bodies of 13 African immigrants who died at sea in a small boat en route from Libya to Italy; survivors of the passage say a total of at least 63 people had died of hunger and cold, and dozens of the dead were thrown overboard.

 2004: Two Muslim girls who refuse to remove their head scarves in class are expelled from their schools, and two more risk the same fate as officials begin taking action against those who defy a new French law banning conspicuous religious symbols from public schools.

-2007: Radio Shabelle's Bashir Nor Gedi, who is critical of both the Somali government and the Islamic militants who have been trying to topple it, is killed outside his home in the Somali capital, the eighth journalist slain in the country this year.
+2007: Radio Shabelle’s Bashir Nor Gedi, critical of both the Somali Government and the Islamic militants who have been trying to topple it, is killed outside his home in the Somali capital, the eighth journalist slain in the country for the year.

 2009: The Vatican announces that it is making it easier for Anglicans to convert to Roman Catholicism — a surprise move designed to entice traditionalists opposed to women priests, openly gay clergy, and the blessing of same-sex unions.

 2010: The United States says Pakistan should support Afghanistan’s peace talks with the Taliban, and presses Pakistan to take stronger military action against militant groups sheltering within its borders.

 2011: Moammar Gadhafi, Libya’s dictator for 42 years until he was ousted in an uprising-turned-civil war, is killed by rebel forces following a revolt that received international military assistance.